-MEDIUM PR IORITY RIS SKS STATUS Survey through more thorough or data provided by the other USF u Accountability, adequate oversigh HERD Survey preparation procesto ensuring HERD data is being to Recommendation: ORI should improve the overal identifying the most suitable m resources to improve oversight and ownership over the HERD steward, has the obligation of o Management Attention Required: Immediate $\boxtimes$ Urgent Timely Resources/Effort Required: Significant $\boxtimes$ Moderate Minimal
+MEDIUM PRIORITY RISKS STATUS Survey through more thorough oversight, validation, and monitoring of the data provided by the other USF units and DSOs.
+Accountability, adequate oversight, and training of employees involved in the HERD Survey preparation process including those outside ORI are essential to ensuring HERD data is being reported completely, accurately, and timely.
+Recommendation: Recommendation: ORI should improve the overall HERD Survey control environment by identifying the most suitable methods and dedicating adequate resources to improve oversight, continuous monitoring, accountability, and ownership over the HERD Survey data that ORI, as the data steward, has the obligation of overseeing.
+Management Attention Required: Immediate $\boxtimes$ Urgent Timely Resources/Effort Required: Significant $\boxtimes$ Moderate Minimal